 It is very important for you to know the maintenance implications of laser teeth whitening.
 Proper dental hygiene is a sure way to maintain your investment in an alluring smile.
 And this should be given a top priority.
 Your result should last for between 6 months and one year or more.
 Depending on how best you can manage it.
 It is advisable for you to stay away, as much as possible, from foods and drinks (e.g. tee and coffee) that can stain your teeth.

 Furthermore, if you lay your hands on a whitening toothpaste, you should use it.
 So that your teeth can be kept white at all times.
-You can also schedule a post-procedural appointment with your dentist every six months.
+You can also schedule a post-procedural appointment with your dentist near me every six months.
 So that proper analysis of the result can be carried out.
 And if there is a need for any follow-up treatment, it will be carried out in good time.

 Laser whitening can boost the appearance of your teeth which will in turn enhance your smile.
 It will cost you more than ordinary peroxide bleaching but the results are incomparable.
 Since it can only take place in the dental clinic, you should make sure that you engage a competent dentist with relevance experience in handling the procedure.